 While the Lower Barrakka Gardens offer views of the Grand Harbour, the Upper Barrakka Gardens has a special treat for you – the Saluting Battery, a 16th-century artillery battery that was mainly used for ceremonies.

-Looking down from the gardens’ main terrace, you can watch a cannon firing every day at 12 PM and 4 PM (For free!).
+Looking down from the gardens’ main terrace, you can watch the cannon firing every day at 12 PM and 4 PM (for free!).
 I don’t about you, but to me, that was one hell of a unique experience.